 However, the average salary presented by ZipRecruiter is much higher: $85,730/year.

 The upward trend continues.
-According to Glassdoor, PHP salaries are even higher: $93,987 per year on average.
+According to Glassdoor, the average PHP salary is even higher: $93,987 per year.

 Surprisingly, even though the highest salaries can usually be found on Indeed.com, this time the average annual pay for a PHP developer in the US amounts to $83,157.